Aridell Associates, LLC

 Knowledge and Skills

-• Must have a strong foundation in the drug supply chain and an understanding of the medical aspects of patient care and treatment plans.
+• Must have an understanding of the medical aspects of coordinating care, patient care, and treatment plans.

 • Strong organizational planning and prioritization skills with the ability to collaborate with others and multi-task.